 As it grew from a small colonial college to a major public research university, Rutgers built an outstanding program in the arts and sciences while engaging in constant conversation and reflection aimed at reaching the ideal setting and structure for undergraduate education.

-By the 1970s, four separate institutions were providing liberal arts education to Rutgers undergraduates: Rutgers College, Douglass College, Livingston College, and University College.
+By the 1970s, four separate institutions were providing arts and sciences education to Rutgers undergraduates: Rutgers College, Douglass College, Livingston College, and University College.
 In 1982, faculty were centralized into the Faculty of Arts and Sciences, but the college system continued for students, along with separate standards for admission, good standing, and graduation.

 The School of Arts and Sciences brings together the talent, traditions, energy, and resources of all four colleges and enlists them all in the mission to create the best school for arts and sciences in the nation.